guillerp8/fivem-react-boilerplate-esbuild/README.md

 A boilerplate made to work easily with FiveM and React using esbuild for my personal projects, if someone wants to use it, feel free to do so

 # How to install
-Use the command: `npm install` inside the web folder.
+Install concurrently with the command `npm i concurrently -g` Use the command: `npm install` inside the web folder.

 # Commands